kchristensen/bedwetter/README.md

 ## Installation

 Bedwetter makes use of pip and virtualenv, so install those via your system's package manager first.
 Then it's just a matter of running `make install` in the root of this project.

-## TODO

-* Add ability to skip the next watering based on an MQTT message (wateringSkip)
-* Add ability to stop the current watering based on an MQTT message (wateringStop)